jmsallan/analytics/README.md

 # analytics

-A repository with contents for a future course on business analytics.
+A repository with contents for a course on business analytics.